Casting Your Vote

 What to Expect on Primary Election Day 2023

 Can I vote at a polling location?

 Yes, our Center encourages voters to check their voter registration status to verify the correct polling location they should visit on Election Day.

-Each voter will receive notification by mail from their County Clerk office specifying their nearest polling location.
+Each voter will receive notification by mail from their County Clerk office specifying their correct polling location.

 Can I drop off my Official Ballot at a Polling Location?

 Yes, actively registered voters may return their completed official ballot to their designated polling location.